Dr Mark Field

 - Faculty: Faculty of Humanities and Social Sciences

 I started my academic career with a Masters in Public Administration (MPA).
 Following this, I was awarded an Economic and Social Research Council (ESRC) studentship and undertook a Ph.D on the Transparency of Expertise in European Union Policy-making.
-I was appointed as a Lecturer in Public Policy in 2014 and took on the role of MPA course leader the following year.
+I was appointed as a Lecturer in Public Policy in 2014 and became a Senior Lecturer and MPA course leader the following year.

-As a member of the University’s Faculty-funded Research Project ‘Transnational Civil Society’, I research the structure and practices of Civil Society Groups in the EU’s policy-making process.
-In addition, I am conducting a research project as part of the University’s Jean Monet Centre of Excellence for the Study of Transnational Europe.
-This examines the way that British Civil Society Organisations are adapting their working practices to accommodate changes necessitated through the UK’s decision to leave the European Union.
+In addition, as a member of the University’s Faculty-funded Research Project ‘Transnational Civil Society’, I research the structure and practices of Civil Society Groups in the EU’s policy-making process, analysing the way that these groups are adapting their practices to accommodate Brexit.

-I would welcome PhD proposals on topics related to transparency, accountability, corruption/anti-corruption, higher education policy and the role of civil society groups in policy-making.
+I welcome PhD proposals on topics related to policy practice, transparency, accountability, corruption/anti-corruption, British and EU politics and the role of civil society groups in policy-making.

 I am currently supervising:

 - Sivar Haji (as first supervisor).
 Sivar’s research project analyses accountability in the healthcare system in Iraqi Kurdistan.

 - Daniel Neat (as first supervisor).
 Daniel's project analyses the process through which the UK Higher Education sector is adapting to British withdrawal from the EU.

 - Ryan Mercieca (as first supervisor).
 Ryan's research is an analysis of the devolution of power to regional and local govenrment in small states and islands